1jour1vin

 Guide des Vins Gault & Millau

 The vegetal notes are more pronounced in this 2007 vintage than in others.
-Overall, it remains pleasant and easy to drink.
-The tannins blend into a crisp fruitiness with hints of crushed blackcurrant.
+Overall, it remains approachable and easy to drink.
+The tannins blend seamlessly with crisp fruitiness and hints of crushed blackcurrant.

 Robert Parker - Wine Advocate